Become a Member Today

 We further champion our members by promoting their services via the CAS Member Directory and through print advertising, ensuring they gain the visibility they deserve.

 We understand that not everyone is ready to become Professional Members or wish to operate as consultants.
 Whether you’re still navigating your path or simply desire to contribute to the work of CAS without practicing as a consultant, we welcome you to join us as ‘Associate Members’.
 Join CAS today and be part of an organization that values and supports your professional journey.

 This category is for those who support the aims of CAS, and wish to receive the magazine, but have not become accredited (and may not wish to).
-Standard members benefit from discounts on CAS-run courses.
+Associate members benefit from discounts on CAS-run courses.